 Tropical plants are superstars and add color and drama to any space.

-During the winter months, roomy containers, hanging baskets or strawberry jars are dependable ways to grow sweet strawberries.
+Use raised garden beds, roomy containers, hanging baskets or strawberry jars for dependable ways to grow sweet strawberries.

 A new planting season means your veggie bed deserves a makeover.
 Now is the time to improve soil and correct problems to ensure a successful harvest next year.